rhomobile/rhomobile-docs/eb/en/edge/guide/tutorial/helloeb.md

 Simply add the line above to add the libraries into your app and copy the file from the aforementioned location to your device.

-> Note: If you copy the file somewhere besides the root folder, you'll need to change the location it points to in the code.
+> Note: If you copy the file somewhere besides the folder in which your html pages also reside, you'll need to modify the src path accordingly.

 ### Set the StartPage
 To make your MEB start on this page, change your config.xml to point to this helloeb.html as the start page.
-I am going to put my helloeb.html file in ny device's root directory, so my config.xml will show:
+I am going to put my helloeb.html file in my device's root directory, so my config.xml will show:

 	:::xml
 	<General>